 The celebration of Diwali in India is unique.
-Although it is considered a Hindu festival but folks from all caste, creed, and religion relishes it.
+Although it is considered a Hindu festival but folks from all caste, creed, and religion relish it.
 Diwali strengthens the concept of unity in diversity in India.

 It is a day that reminds us of the moral of our lives.
 Lord Rama shows us the epitome of morality.
-Diwali is celebrated to remind us that the ultimate goal of our life is to live it with full of dignity and ethics.
+Diwali is celebrated to remind us that the ultimate goal of our life is to live it full of dignity and ethics.
 Nothing is more important.

 Let us pray to Rama that on every Diwali we could burn a part of a demon residing within our soul and become a sage-like him.